giellalt/lang-deu/deu.md

+Prepositions
+The GERMAN language prepositions

+Not definite

+Adverbs
+The GERMAN language adverbs

 Proper noun inflection
 The GERMAN language proper nouns inflect in the same cases as regular nouns, but with a colon (':') as separator.